What Type of Microgreens Should I Grow?

 Nutritional Benefits:

-The amaryllidaceae family is known for having high amounts of vitamins A & C, calcium, iron and phosphorus.
-They have potent anti-cancer and anti-asthmatic effects, reduce blood clotting, and even fight bacterial, fungal and viral overgrowths (study).
+The amaryllidaceae family is known for having high amounts of vitamins A & C, calcium, iron, and phosphorus.
+They have many benefits such as potent anti-cancer and anti-asthmatic effects, reduce blood clotting, and even fight bacterial, fungal, and viral overgrowths.

 (A) Overall Phytochemical Composite Index (OPCI) and (B) Antioxidant Potency Composite Index (APCI) of cultivated microgreens with spinach mature leaf (ML) as a comparator.